 Higher levels of calcitonin could mean that you have medullary thyroid cancer or that your cancer has returned.
 Lower levels mean your tumor is shrinking.

 Having cancer of the breast, lung, or pancreas can also raise levels.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 What might affect my test results?

-Other conditions can cause elevated levels of calcitonin.
+Other conditions can cause higher levels of calcitonin.
 These include:

 How do I get ready for this test?

 You will probably have to fast starting at midnight before your test.
-Ask your doctor if it's okay to drink water.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your health care provider if it's OK to drink water.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.